-A safe ratio can only be determined by carefully examining an individual pupil's abilities, medical profiles and EHCP's in conjunction with relevant medical staff.
-For example, specialist knowledge is required when planning for pupils who are nil-by-mouth or require thickened drinks.
-These pupils should never take any pool water into their mouths due to the risk of secondary drowning.
-These activity programmes usually involve multidisciplinary teaching by a group of professionals; for example swimming teacher; class teacher; learning support/care assistants and a physiotherapist.
-(Association for Physical Education, AfPE, 'Safe Practice in Physical Education, School Sport and Physical Activity 2020)
+"... a safe staff:student ratio can only be determined by carefully examining individual students' abilities, medical profiles and EHCPs in conjunction with relevant medical staff and should not be determined solely in accordance with any swimming-specific written guidelines that may exist.
+For example, specialist knowledge and care are required when planning for students who are nil-by-mouth or require thickened drinks.
+These students should never take any pool water into their mouths due to the risk of secondary drowning."

+(Association for Physical Education, AfPE, 'Safe Practice in Physical Education, School Sport and Physical Activity 2024)

 As a guide, Swim England recommends a ratio of 8:1 for qualified swimming teachers for high quality provision, with 1:1 support in the water where the RA requires.
-Ratios for SEND schools will be much lower and individual Risk Assessments are key in determining these ratios (Swim England Safe Supervision 2023).
-For school staff who have attended either the Support Teacher of School Swimming or 'Supporting Pupils within SEND during their School Swimming courses, a ratio of 3:1 is recommended as a guide.
+Ratios for SEND schools will be much lower and individual Risk Assessments are key in determining these ratios (Swim England Safe Supervision).
+For school staff who have attended either the Support Teacher of School Swimming or 'Supporting Pupils within SEND during their School Swimming' courses, a ratio of 3:1 is recommended as a guide.
 All ratios are broken down and explained on page 55.